Is Your Gut Health Ruining Your Life?

 Fermented dairy in the form of yogurt, kefir, amasai and liquid whey is amazing for the body.
 However, fermented grass-fed dairy primarily contains L acidophilus, L bulgaricus, enterococcus thermaphilus and others that are all non-adhesive strains.
 According to Dr Bengmark, “Lactobacillus plantarum was the most common bacteria in the food of our ancestors which includes sauerkraut, kimchi, pickles & brined olives.”

-L. Plantarum has the ability to adhere and quickly colonize the intestinal mucosa (9, 10).
+L. Plantarum has the ability to adhere and quickly colonize the intestinal mucosa and improve gut health (9, 10).
 In addition, it has been shown to compete strongly for food and resources with pathogenic microorganisms, thus minimizing their ability to flourish.
-In addition, key nutrients such as Omega-3 fatty acids are preserved, and carcogenic nitrates and other toxins are effectively eliminated through the action of L Plantarum.
+In addition, key nutrients such as omega 3 fatty acids are preserved, and carcogenic nitrates and other toxins are effectively eliminated through the action of L Plantarum.